CSR

 Pictograms on advertising objects

-Pictogram, several signs can express imperative information to follow regulations or trace a product.
+Pictograms and other symbols can convey essential information for complying with regulations or tracing a product.
 But what do they mean?
 Are they all reliable?
-Are they controlled?
+Are they subject to verification?

-You also need to know the difference between a Label and an informative pictogram.
+It is also important to know the difference between a label and an informative pictogram.

-Currently, the acronyms in full development are those with meaning for the environment.
+Currently, the acronyms that are developing rapidly are those with a meaning for the environment.

 MANDATORY AND RECOMMENDED PICTOGRAMS AND MARKINGS